Last Updated on April 4, 2026 by Luis Cooper

 Are Garmin smartwatches suitable for lifting weights?

-Garmin watches are no doubt among the best watches when it comes to sports activities because of their features and functionalities be it weight training or another form of activity.
+Garmin watches are undoubtedly among the best for sports activities because of their features and functionality, whether for weight training or other activities.

 Are fitness trackers effective while weightlifting?